Martloni/Predict_credit_card_approval/README.md

 # Credit card approval Prediction

+This project was inspired by my credit card application process which was not granted.
+The analysis of this project was to provide some information that banks look for in applicants before granting a new credit card.

 #### **Data Source**
 The data [Credit Card approval dataset](http://archive.ics.uci.edu/ml/datasets/credit+approval) was extracted from the UCI machine learning repository.